CocoaPods/guides.cocoapods.org/source/making/getting-setup-with-trunk.html.md

 The CocoaPods trunk is an authentication & CocoaPods API service.
 In order to submit libraries to CocoaPods you will need to have to be registered and have a session on that device.
 You can read a little about it's history and development on [the blog](http://blog.cocoapods.org/CocoaPods-Trunk/).

-From CocoaPods 0.33 onwards we have a collection of commands under `pod trunk` to deal with automating the deployment and management of your Podspecs.
+From CocoaPods 0.33 on-wards we have a collection of commands under `pod trunk` to deal with automating the deployment and management of your Podspecs.
 At any time you can run `pod trunk [command] --help` to see inline help.

 ### Getting started